cs18b028/Shortify/README.md

 ## Download and run the webapp on your local system
 - Prequisites: technologies used and their versions are specified in [System/Software requirements](#systemsoftware-requirements).
 It is better to get those versions to avoid compatibility issues.
-- Clone the repo or download the zip and unzip into a folder of you preference
+- Clone the repo or download the zip file and unzip into a folder of you preference
 - Navigate to Shortify-main directory in cmd or terminal or git bash and execute the following commands in this directory
 - To up the Flask backend (runs on localhost:5000)
 ```